 Image Number: RC04157

-Call planned to build an iron balcony on the south facade, directly above the main entrance.
+Call planned to build an iron balcony protruding from the south facade directly above the main entrance.
 In anticipation of the balcony, Call constructed a door on the second story and put iron brackets into place.
-However, the iron balcony was lost at sea en route from London to St. Marks, Florida.
+However, the iron balcony was lost at sea en route to St. Marks, Florida.
 One version of the story claims pirates attacked the ship carrying the balcony and other furnishings for the home.
-More likely, bad weather caused the shipwreck.
-The second story door remains in place today, forever without a balcony on which to open.
+Another blames bad weather for the shipwreck.

-Richard Keith Call married Mary Letitia Kirkman in 1824 at Andrew Jackson’s Tennessee home, The Hermitage.
-Call was a protégé of Jackson, having served under the future president during the Creek War of 1813-1814.
-Because her family disapproved of the marriage—particularly Call’s desire to take Mary to the far-flung territory of Florida—Jackson gave Mary away at their wedding.
-Shortly thereafter, Mary and Richard relocated to the Florida frontier.
+Richard Keith Call married Mary Letitia Kirkman in 1824 at Andrew Jackson's Tennessee home, The Hermitage.
+Call was a protégé of Jackson and served under the future president during the Creek War (1813-14) and First Seminole War (1817-18).
+Because her family disapproved of the marriage—particularly Call's desire to take Mary to the far-flung territory of Florida—Jackson gave Mary away at their wedding.

-Although never entirely completed, The Grove was certainly inhabited at the time of Mary Kirkman Call’s death in 1836.
-Call’s wife became ill as her husband prepared for service in the Second Seminole War.
-Call was aboard a transport vessel bound for Tampa when he learned that Mary did not have long to live.
-Call left the ship and the troops under his command in Apalachee Bay and sped towards The Grove.
+Mary Kirkman became ill as her husband prepared for service in the Second Seminole War.
+Call was aboard a transport vessel bound for Tampa when he learned that she did not have long to live.
+He left the ship and the troops under his command in Apalachee Bay and rushed back to The Grove.

 When Call arrived, his wife had already passed away.
 According to Call's daughter, Ellen Call Long, her father rode his horse so furiously the day of her mother's death that the animal died of exhaustion as he approached the family home.

-Sadly, six of the young Call children died before Mary.
-Richard, Mary and several of their children are buried in the family cemetery north of the main house at The Grove.
+Sadly, all but two of the Call children succumbed to disease during childhood.
+Richard, Mary Kirkman, and several of their children are buried in the family cemetery north of the main house at The Grove.

 Image Number: GV000825

-Richard Keith Call was a major figure in territorial Florida and during the early period of statehood.
-Call twice served as territorial Governor, 1836-1839 and 1841-1844.
-He was a founding member of St. John’s Episcopal Church in Tallahassee and greatly influenced the sale and distribution of public lands in the 1820s and 1830s.
-Throughout Call’s political career, The Grove was the social center for Florida’s elected officials.
+Richard Keith Call was a leading figure in territorial Florida and during the early statehood period.
+Call served two separate terms as territorial Governor (1836-39; 1841-44), was a founding member of St. John's Episcopal Church in Tallahassee, and greatly influenced the sale and distribution of public lands in the territory.
+Throughout Call's political career, The Grove was a social hub for Florida's elected officials and business community.

-Using his appointment as Receiver of Public Monies, Call acquired significant property holdings in Leon County and elsewhere in Florida.
-By 1840, Call owned over 60 slaves, 6,000 acres of land in Leon County and city lots in Tallahassee valued at $20,000.
-According to Leon County tax records from 1860, Call held 118 Africans in bondage, making him one of the largest slave owners in the state on the eve of the Civil War.
+Call acquired significant property in Leon County.
+By 1840, he owned over 60 slaves, 6,000 acres of land, and city lots valued at $20,000.
+According to Leon County tax records for 1860, Call held 118 slaves in bondage, making him one of the largest slave owners in the area on the eve of the Civil War.

-In addition to real estate and agricultural holdings, Call helped found and finance the Tallahassee Railroad Company, which built the first rail lines in the territory from Tallahassee to St. Marks.
+In addition to real estate, Call invested in various business ventures, including a brickyard and railroads.
+He helped found and finance the Tallahassee Railroad Company, which built the first rail lines in the territory from Tallahassee to St. Marks.

 Image Number: GV013585

-Ellen Call Long, Richard's eldest daughter, took control of The Grove in 1851.
-For the next decade Richard Keith Call lived at his Lake Jackson plantation, Orchard Pond, until moving to The Grove in about 1860 for health reasons.
+Ellen Call Long, Richard and Mary Kirkman's oldest daughter, took control of The Grove in 1851.
+For the next decade Call lived at his Lake Jackson plantation, Orchard Pond, until moving to The Grove in about 1860 as his health deteriorated.

 When Florida voted to secede from the Union on January 10, 1861, Call stood on the steps of The Grove wielding a cane high in the air and proclaimed to the secessionists: "You have opened the gates of hell, from which shall flow the curses of the damned which shall sink you to perdition."